jeremy-p-mann/writing/docs/source/random/code_faster.rst

 General Vim Stuff
 ~~~~~~~~~~~~~~~~~

 #.
+Learn to use gcn
+   - not a fan
+#.
 Copy/paste to/from clipboard
    - gotta nice remap for that
 #.
 Stop using H and L instead of $ and ^